 Indeed, when word first got out of what the Sky Q boxes might be like, they were described as being a bit like Tivo in their ability to record more than the usual couple of channels and stream to other boxes.

-Now it's here, Sky Q does seem to have the edge; Tivo's triple tuner may struggle to compete with a couple of boxes that can record up to five shows while showing something else - and streaming to other devices at the same time.
+For the time being, Sky Q does seem to have the edge; the current Tivo box with its triple tuner may struggle to compete with a couple of boxes that can record up to five shows while showing something else - and streaming to other devices at the same time.

 Sky Q TV versus Virgin Media TV